 Also, an employer who fails to comply may face a lawsuit brought by the state or by one or more employees (or a person acting on their behalf).

-Visit the Ohio Department of Commerce website at www.com.ohio.gov.
+Visit the Ohio Department of Commerce website at www.com.ohio.gov

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was originally prepared by Akron attorney Neil E. Klingshirn of Fortney & Klingshirn and updated by Cleveland attorneys Keith A. Ashmus and Jennifer L. Isaacs of Frantz Ward LLP.
+It was originally prepared by Akron attorney Neil E. Klingshirn of Fortney & Klingshirn, and updated by Cleveland attorneys Keith A. Ashmus and Pooja V. Patel of Frantz Ward LLP.